ChordPro/chordpro/docs/content/ChordPro-Getting-Started.md

+---
+title: "Getting started with ChordPro"
+description: "Getting started with ChordPro"
+---

 # Getting started with ChordPro

 For a good understanding it is important to know that ChordPro is basically a file transformation program.
 It reads a file containing lyrics and chords according to the ChordPro File Standard, and produces a neatly formatted PDF document that you can view and print.